mihai-alex/rock-paper-scissors/README.md

 # rock-paper-scissors
-## Infinite rock paper scissors game, built using the basics of HTML, CSS and JavaScript.
+## Simple Rock Paper Scissors game, built using the basics of HTML, CSS and JavaScript.